Early Slavs: Historiography

 Although Martin of Braga was the first western author to refer to a people known as "Sclavus" before 580, Jonas of Bobbio included the earliest lengthy record of the nearby Slavs in his Life of Saint Columbanus (written between 639 and 643).
 Jonas referred to the Slavs as "Veneti" and noted that they were also known as "Sclavi".

 Western authors, including Fredegar and Boniface, preserved the term "Venethi".
 The Franks (in the Life of Saint Martinus, the Chronicle of Fredegar and Gregory of Tours), Lombards (Paul the Deacon) and Anglo-Saxons (Widsith) referred to Slavs in the Elbe-Saale region and Pomerania as "Wenden" or "Winden" (see Wends).
-The Franks and the Bavarians of Styria and Carinthia called their Slavic neighbours "Windische".
+The Franks and the Bavarians of Styria and Carinthia called their Slavic neighbours "Windische", which is still seen today in the names given to Slovene towns and villages by German speakers.
+Example: Slovene Slovenj Gradec and German: Windisch-Graetz.

 The unknown author of the Chronicle of Fredegar used the word "Venedi" (and variants) to refer to a group of Slavs who were subjugated by the Avars.
 In the chronicle, "Venedi" formed a state that emerged from a revolt led by the Frankish merchant Samo against the Avars around 623.
 A change in terminology, the replacement of Slavic tribal names for the collective "Sclavenes" and "Antes", occurred at the end of the century; the first tribal names were recorded in the second book of the Miracles of Saint Demetrius, around 690.
 The unknown "Bavarian Geographer" listed Slavic tribes in the Frankish Empire around 840, and a detailed description of 10th-century tribes in the Balkan Peninsula was compiled under the auspices of Emperor Constantine VII Porphyrogenitus in Constantinople around 950.